begedin/bego/priv/blog/2024/08-16-advanced-inserts-with-ecto.md

 }])
 ```

-This query only inserts one record, and as part of that, it requires passing in one argument, `Date.today()` from elixir into postgres.
+This query only inserts one record, and as part of that, it requires passing in one argument, `Date.today()` from Elixir into Postgres.
 That's fine here, but what if we're in a scenario where we're inserting more records?

-For example, we're importing posts from a csv, timestamps being a common example.
+For example, we're importing posts from a CSV, timestamps being a common example.

 ```elixir
 now = NaiveDateTime.utc_now